How to avoid baby crying when changing his diaper?

 - Talk to your baby in a reassuring way;

-- Hold and rock your baby;
+- Hold and rock your child;

 - Give your baby a bath;

-- Touch his or her belly;
+- Touch his tummy;

-- Have skin-to-skin time with your baby;
+- Have skin-to-skin contact with your baby;

 - Swaddle your baby;

-The FAQ to stop baby crying during diaper changes
+FAQ to stop baby crying during diaper changes

 Why does baby cry when you lay him on the changing table?